mz026/universal-redux-template/README.md

 - Host dev environment and start to build something chaning the world!
 `$ npm start`

-- To run the test with Mocha, Sinon and Chai:
+- To run the test with Mocha, Enzyme, Sinon and Chai:
 `$ npm test`

 - To generate a container/component/action and its tests: